Understanding Your 80/20 Mobility Plan

 Mobility is the ability to perform athletic movements without restriction.
 As such, mobility is an important contributor to endurance training and fitness development.
 Adding a good mobility routine to your training regimen will enable you to move more freely, which may in turn enable you to swim, bike, and/or run more comfortably and to better tolerate your endurance training.
 Aside from these potential benefits, executing a properly designed mobility session simply feels good, facilitates recovery, and serves as a systems check of the musculoskeletal system, highlighting limiters that might otherwise go noticed.

 Designed by A.J.
 Greg, MS, DC, CSCS, our 80/20 Mobility Plans are intended to complement our endurance plans in a practical, flexible way.
 At present we offer general mobility plans for runners and triathletes as well as targeted mobility plans for the feet and ankles, glutes and hamstrings, quads and hip flexors, the shoulders, and the spine.
 The general mobility plans come in three levels.
 Level 1 is intended for athletes who aren’t currently doing regular mobility work, while Levels 2 and 3 are for those who want to build on the work they’ve done.
+Because mobility and fitness are not necessarily at the same level for each athlete, your general mobility level is not necessarily aligned with an 80/20 training plan level (Level 0 to 3).
+Choose a general mobility plan that meets the criteria listed above, which may be a lower or higher level than your primary 80/20 training plan.
 All of the plans are eight weeks in length, with three sessions scheduled per week, each session requiring 15 to 20 minutes to complete.
 The programs are progressive in nature, with stretch holds and rep counts gradually increasing every other week.

 Complete all prescribed sets of each movement before you move on to the next one.
 Rest long enough between sets and exercises to feel the stretch clear itself from the affected muscles but no longer than half the duration of the preceding movement.
 For example, if you are asked to hold a certain stretch for 18 seconds, rest for up to 9 seconds.
 A well-paced mobility session has a nice flow to it but isn’t hurried.